Rogano Meeting 2026

 Sustainability Commitment

-In keeping with Glasgow’s recent role as host of the COP26 global conference on climate change, the Rogano 2023 Organising Committee will be working closely with the host venue to facilitate us working toward our sustainability goals.
+The Rogano 2026 Organising Committee will be working closely with the host venue to facilitate us working toward our sustainability goals.

 We're open to suggestions, but here’s what we’re doing so far: